tommycs127/MineFlask/README.md

-# MineWeb
+# MineFlask
-A web application that aims to provide a fully functional interface for the Minecraft server.
+A Flask web application that aims to provide a fully functional interface for the Minecraft server.

-(Work in Progress)
+(Work in Progress.)

-Codes will be uploaded soon because I need to separate codes to ensure none of my own server's files are here.
+Trying to make the code available between late February and early March.